 In a world of destruction, the danger of explosive secrets will bring one man to the edge.

 Sounds great.
 Really juicy.
-Until you think about it and realize you have no idea what the movie’s about.
-Well, this is the kind of thing you want to avoid in your prose and in your pitches.
+Until you think about it and realize you have no idea what the movie’s about because of the absence of specific language.
+Well, this is the kind of thing you want to avoid in your prose and in your elevator pitch.
 I see this a lot with novel openings.
 Writers think that they can juice up the tension by making their first few paragraphs sound like action-trailer nonsense.
 They often do this in queries, also, where they give me even less of an inkling as to what their book is really about.

-The antidote to this is specificity.
 I don’t want to hear about “danger,” I want to see it, and I want to know exactly what it is and what it means for the character.
 I don’t want to hear about “secrets,” I want to be blown out of the water by them and see their high-stakes ramifications play out on character and relationship.
-And if you find yourself writing one of those filler paragraphs to open your novel, delete it and start in scene, with specific action, with specific characters.
+If you find yourself filling your opening paragraph with vague writing, delete it and start in scene, with specific language, action, and characters.

 That pretty much does it for my daily “show, don’t tell” plug.
 Now, I’m off on my day of intrigue, excitement, and thrills!